 Snippets – This tab allows the user to save a formula to use in another field or on other forms, described in detail in the Formula Snippets article.

-Note: Fields with Default attribute values are required to be visible for the formula to properly function.
+•Fields with Default attribute values are required to be visible for the formula to properly function.
 For formula(s) to work with a hidden field(s), the field(s) must be a formula or pre-populated field.

-The fields shown in the Fields section of Formula Builder correspond to fields added to the form template, as designed in the Template Designer.
+The fields shown in the Fields tab in the Formula Object Editor of the Formula Builder correspond to fields added to the form template, as designed on the Template Designer page.
 The fields are organized by the forms to which they belong.
-In this example, the BoringLog2 template has three parent forms: Project, Boring, and Test Pits.
-The Boring form is a parent form with six child forms.
+In this example, the Boring Log template has two parent forms: Project and Borehole.
+The Borehole form is a parent form with two child forms.

 The Fields tab displays the standard fields and section fields (i.e., system fields) that belong to the form currently being configured.
 In this example, the fields relate to the Boring form and its associated child forms.